Intel Graphics Media Accelerator (GMA) 4700MHD vs Intel Graphics Media Accelerator (GMA) 4500M

 A new feature of the GMA chip, are the integrated HD video-decoding functions.
 The GM45 is able to decode HD-videos in the formats AVC, VC-2, and MPEG-2 to help the CPU.
 This way a Blu-Ray playback should also be possible with a low end CPU.

-Intel Graphics Media Accelerator (GMA) 4500M► remove
+Intel Graphics Media Accelerator (GMA) 4500M► remove from comparison

 The Intel Graphics Media Accelerator 4500M (GMA 4500M) (sometimes also called GMA X4500 M) is a DirectX 10 capable integrated shared memory graphic card for laptops.
 The mGPU is integrated in the Intel GM40 and GL40 chipsets and designed for cheap laptops.
 The graphics card is also called Mobile Intel(R) 4 Series Express Chipset Family in the Intel drivers.